 - Theft of property worth less than $50

 What Is a Felony Charge?

 While misdemeanors are relatively minor offenses, felonies are the most serious of crimes.
-Felonies often involve serious physical harm or risk of physical harm, though there are nonviolent felonies such as white-collar crimes.
-Another example, possession of a controlled substance with the intent to deliver is a felony in Pennsylvania.
+Felonies often involve serious physical harm or risk of physical harm, though there are nonviolent felonies, such as white-collar crimes like fraud and other serious financial crimes.
+Another example is possession of a controlled substance with the intent to deliver is a felony in Pennsylvania.
 It is nonviolent but has very serious collateral consequences for those who use illegal drugs.